paolomainardi/paolomainardi.com/src/content/posts/10-docker-perf-2-years-later/index.md

 Another technique that I've proposed was to enable the `VirtioFS` file sharing driver, which was an still an experimental feature at that time, but it was able to improve the file system performance in a significant way.

-Now, almost two years later, how the things are changed?
+Now, **almost two years later**, how the things are changed?
 What is the current state of Docker on MacOS?
+Let's find out it together.

 ## Linux Virtualization on MacOS

-Let's find out it together, Before diving into some benchmars, let's take a look at the current technologies that allows things like Docker to run on MacOS, let's deep dive into the **Virtualization Framework** and the **VIRTIO** standard.
+Before diving into some benchmarks, let's take a look at the current technologies that allows things like Docker to run on MacOS, let's deep dive into the **Virtualization Framework** and the **VIRTIO** standard, that are the technologies used by almost any virtualization solution on MacOS, including the ones specifically designed for containers like Docker for Desktop, Colima, Rancher Desktop, Podman Desktop, etc...

 ### Virtualization Framework

 One of the key elements of the Docker solutions on MacOS is the **virtualization layer** that allows running Linux Virtual Machines on MacOS.
 This layer is called [Virtualization Framework](https://developer.apple.com/documentation/virtualization) and it is part of the Apple ecosystem since MacOS Big Sur, which was released in 2020 and it was launched with the first Apple Silicon Macs.

 It is based on the [Apple Hypervisor Framework](https://developer.apple.com/documentation/hypervisor) but it offers high-level API to manage virtual machines for MacOS and Linux; it also implements virtual devices, such as network interfaces, block devices, and others implementing the VIRTIO specifications.
-Another key feature is the ability to run X86_64 linux binaries on [Apple Silicon through Rosetta 2](https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta), this is quite a powerful feature as Rosetta is an extremely optimized translation layer way faster than QEMU for this specific task and environment; this integration of course means that we can run X86_64 containers when the ARM64 counterpart is not available.
+Another key feature is the ability to run X86_64 linux binaries on [Apple Silicon through Rosetta 2](https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta), this is quite a powerful feature as Rosetta is an extremely optimized translation layer way faster than QEMU for this specific task and environment; thanks to this integration that we can run `linux/amd64` containers when the `linux/arm64/v8` counterpart is not available.

 {{< figure src="/images/posts/10-docker/macos-virt-diagram.webp" title="MacOS virtualization architecture" >}}

-### VirtIO drivers
+#### VirtIO drivers

 The biggest decision Apple did with this framework was to adopt the [VIRTIO](https://docs.oasis-open.org/virtio/virtio/v1.1/csprd01/virtio-v1.1-csprd01.html) standard, to expose the host hardware to the guest VMs as VirtIO drivers.
 This means that on the Linux side we can use the same drivers that we use on other hypervisors like KVM or QEMU, that are very well optimized and maintained by the Linux community and on the MacOS side the system leaverage the VirtIO kernel drivers implemented by Apple.